-- 1) Check for new SMC Appliance patches. - There is no automatic notification when new SMC Appliance patches are available.
-We recommend checking for new SMC Appliance patches once a month. - 2) Obtain the patch files. - You can use the Management Client or the AMBR utility to automatically download patch files directly into the Management Client or onto the SMC Appliance. - In environments without Internet connectivity, you must manually download patch files, then import them into the Management Client or transfer them to the SMC Appliance. - (If automatic license upgrades have been disabled) Upgrade the licenses. - 4) Upgrade the Management Clients that are installed locally on workstations.
-If you have configured Web Start on an external server, you must also upgrade that installation.
-If you are using the Management Client in a web browser through SMC Web Access or Web Start is configured on the Management Server, there is no need to upgrade.
+- Check for new SMC Appliance patches. - There is no automatic notification when new SMC Appliance patches are available.
+We recommend checking for new SMC Appliance patches once a month. - Obtain the patch files. - You can use the Management Client or the AMBR utility to automatically download patch files directly into the Management Client or onto the SMC Appliance. - In environments without Internet connectivity, you must manually download patch files, then import them into the Management Client or transfer them to the SMC Appliance. - (If automatic license upgrades have been disabled) Upgrade the licenses. - Upgrade the Management Clients that are installed locally on workstations.
+If you are using the Management Client in a web browser through SMC Web Access, there is no need to upgrade.

-Getting started with upgrading licenses on page 201
+Getting started with upgrading licenses on page 207